-In this article, we outline how you can think about and manage your cyber risk from an internal and external perspective.
+In this article, we outline how you can think about and manage your cyber risk from an internal and external perspective to protect your most sensitive data.
 External monitoring through third and fourth-party vendor risk assessments is part of any good risk management strategy.

-Additionally, we highlight how your organization can improve your cyber security rating through key processes and security services that can be used to properly secure yours and your customers most valuable data.
+Additionally, we highlight how your organization can improve your cyber security rating through key processes and security services that can be used to properly secure your own and your customers most valuable data.

-Regardless of your risk acceptance, information technology risk management programs are an increasingly important part of enterprise risk management.
+Regardless of your level of risk acceptance, information technology risk management programs are an increasingly important part of enterprise risk management.

 In fact, many countries including the United States have introduced government agencies to promote better cybersecurity practices.
 The National Institute of Standards and Technology's (NIST) Cybersecurity Framework "provides a high level taxonomy of cybersecurity outcomes and a methodology to assess and manage those outcomes."